parimalp/compute_acceleration_using_Vitis/README.md

 ## Tutorial Summary

-Using the Vitis introduction lab, you've not only run basic workflows, but also learned a lot of optimization techniques and real world libraries.
+Using the Vitis introduction lab, you have not only run basic workflows, but also learned some of optimization techniques and real world libraries.
 Using the advanced lab files, you  looked deep into several aspects that can impact system performance: host memory allocation, do compute and transfer in parallel, and the streaming interface.

+## Reference Material

 ## Common Errors